-Student Success Initiatives was created to develop programs to improve the educational experience for students and ultimately achieve the university’s goal of increasing the four-year graduation rate for undergraduates.
+Formerly known as Student Success Initiatives, Undergraduate Equity and Excellence was created to develop programs to improve the educational experience for students and ultimately achieve the university’s goal of increasing the four-year graduation rate for undergraduates.

-Together with colleagues across campus, Student Success Initiatives leverages its use of predictive analytics to identify incoming students who can benefit from scholarship funds, co-enrollment opportunities, academic support programs, peer mentoring programs, and more.
+Together with colleagues across campus, Undergraduate Equity and Excellence leverages its use of predictive analytics to identify incoming students who can benefit from scholarship funds, co-enrollment opportunities, academic support programs, peer mentoring programs and more.